liamirwin/SL25_lidRtutorial/README.md

 ## Materials

-[This repository](https://github.com/liamirwin/LPS_lidRtutorial) contains the material for an 80 minute `lidR` tutorial workshop.
+[This repository](https://github.com/liamirwin/SL25_lidRtutorial) contains the material for an 180 minute `lidR` and `LAStools` tutorial workshop.

-This workshop was created for the `2025 Living Planet Symposium (LPS)`, 2025 held in Wien, Austria June, 2025
+This workshop was created for the `2025 Silvilaser Conference`, held in Quebec City, Canada in September/October, 2025

 This workshop was presented by `Liam A.K.
-Irwin`, `Brent A. Murray` and `Nicholas C. Coops` members of the [University of British Columbia Integrated Remote Sensing Studio lab](https://irsslab.forestry.ubc.ca/).
+Irwin`, `Brent A. Murray` and `Sadie Russell` members of the [University of British Columbia Integrated Remote Sensing Studio lab](https://irsslab.forestry.ubc.ca/).

 The workshop intends to:

+-   Introduce users to the `LAStools` software and the `lidR` package
 -   Present an overview of what can be done with `lidR`
--   Give users an understanding of how `lidR` may fit their needs
+-   Demonstrate key workflows for deriving forest inventory products from airborne laser scanning data
 -   Exercises will be done depending on available time - users are encouraged to work on these after the workshop!

 Find the code, exercises, and solutions used in the `.\R` directory.